Litezy/Aileana-Test/README.md

 ## 🧪 API Testing Guide

-You can test endpoints using Postman or via Swagger at `/api-docs`.
+You can test endpoints using Swagger at `/api-docs`.

 ---